antlammi/ChessAI_TiRa/documentation/Implementation.md

 Using alpha and beta some subtrees can be completely ignored, as a better move is guaranteed to exist.

 ## Example
 Below is a sequence diagram of how MinmaxAB generates a move for the engine.
-Note that it at every other depth the player, whose move is being considered changes.
+Note that at every other depth the player, whose move is being considered changes.
 This is not made very clear by the diagram.
 ![Sequence Diagram](https://github.com/antlammi/ChessAI_TiRa/blob/master/documentation/Sequence%20Diagram%20MinmaxAB.png)

 ## Achieved performance